github/codeql/docs/codeql/codeql-for-visual-studio-code/using-the-codeql-model-editor.rst

 Modeling the public API of a codebase
 -------------------------------------

 This section uses an open source Java project called "sofa-jraft" as an example.
-The experience of modeling other static languages is similar.
+The experience of modeling the public API written using other static languages is similar.

 You typically use this method when you want to model a framework or library that your organization uses in more than one codebase.
 Once you have finished creating and testing the model, you can publish the CodeQL model pack to the GitHub Container Registry for your whole organization to use.